Just like a Pret A Manger Smile.

 There is always a story behind a smile, and oftentimes it’s not what we expect.

-Several different reviews regarding the forced “Happiness” and smiles:
+Several reviews regarding the forced happiness under fear management.

 “extremely rude co workers, unprofessional management, not properly trained however expected to know what you’re doing and smile while doing it”